Committee Members

 Morag McArthur was the foundation Director of the Institute of Child Protection Studies at the Australian Catholic University.
 As a social work academic within the School of Allied Health, Australian Catholic University, Morag has over 30 years of teaching and research experience.
 She has taught both undergraduate and postgraduate students research methods, public policy and social theory.
 Morag has worked with Commonwealth, State and Territory Government departments, non-government and community organisations on a wide range of research and evaluation projects.
 These projects are aimed specifically at improving policy and practice that affect children, young people and their families.
 Morag is a Board Member of Families Australia.

-Director-General (Community Services Directorate)
+Director-General (Health and Community Services Directorate)

 Epidemiologist

-Epidemiologist Dr Freebairn holds the position of Manager, Knowledge Translation and Health Outcomes, Epidemiology Section, Health Improvement Branch, Population Health Division, ACT Health Directorate.
+Epidemiologist Dr Freebairn holds the position of Manager, Knowledge Translation and Health Outcomes, Epidemiology Section, Health Improvement Branch, Population Health Division, ACT Health and Community Services Directorate.
 She has expertise in population health informatics, epidemiological analysis, reporting and use of data to inform policy and program planning, with a focus on maternal and perinatal health, children's health and health of Aboriginal and Torres Strait Islander people.
 Dr Freebairn is a member of the ACT Maternal and Perinatal Mortality Committee.
 She has worked with health services in both the ACT and NSW since 1997 in a number of roles, including clinical psychology, health services planning and epidemiology.
 Her current work continues to focus on maternal and child health including diabetes in pregnancy and childhood overweight and obesity.

 Children and Young People Commissioner for the Australian Capital Territory